karthikchintala1/jasper2/_posts/2018/Oct_2018/2018-10-02-creating-custom-tag-helpers-in-asp-net-core.markdown

 subclass: 'post'
 author: karthikchintala
 tags: ["ASP.NET Core", "custom tag helpers", "PreElement", "PreContent", "PostContent", "PostElement","SetContent"]
-cover: 'assets/covers/'
+cover: 'assets/covers/customtaghelper.jpg'
 description: How to create custom tag helpers in ASP.NET Core by implementing TagHelper class.
-In this post, we'll implement the process method of TagHelper class and use the setContent method of TagHelperOutput to set the content of the custom tag helper.
+In this post, we'll implement the methods of TagHelper class and use the SetContent method of TagHelperOutput to set the content of the custom tag helper.
 ---
 In this post, we'll see how to create a custom tag helper in ASP.NET Core project.